mikehaertl/yii2-base-app/README.md

 Workflow
 --------

+Before you can create new applications on a host, you first have to install the composer asset plugin:

+    composer global require "fxp/composer-asset-plugin:1.0.0-beta2"

 To create a new application you will usually follow this workflow:

  1. Install the template with `composer create-project --prefer-dist --stability=dev mikehaertl/yii2-base-app .`